Advertisement

 • Joint working with the rough sleepers outreach team (Worcestershire Homelessness Intervention Team to identify and help new rough sleepers)

-• The public can alert services of rough sleepers through Street Link either by phone on 0300 500 0914 or via their website www.streetlink.org.uk.
+• The public can alert services of rough sleepers through Street Link

-• New rough sleepers have their needs jointly assessed by housing officers and the outreach team and will be made a Single Service Offer.
+• New rough sleepers have their needs jointly assessed by housing officers and the outreach team and will be made a single service offer.

 • The pdf Herefordshire and Worcestershire Reconnection Policy (172 KB) has been adopted so that rough sleepers from other districts can be reconnected where appropriate, so that they can more easily access services and support from their originating local authority.